TiendaNube/api-docs/resources/product.md

 ```
 ### GET /products/sku/{sku}

-Returns the first Product found where one of it's variants have the given sku
+Returns the first Product found where one of its variants has the given SKU.

 #### GET /products/sku/1234abcd